yodrew/darkroomretreat/manuscript/darkness.md

 Generally, to darken a space,

 1. use dense inherently lightproof sheet material in 1-2 layers to cover area
-2. use soft black fabric to seal edges
+2. use black polar fleece (or soft) fabric to seal edges
 3. outer surfaces exposed to sun should be reflective: white or silver
-4. in vents, channel light around 6 dark-surfaced corners
+4. in vents, channel light around 6 black-surfaced corners

 Usually, using fewer layers means: